ZetaTwo/zetatwocom/_posts/ctf/2022-01-06-djulkalendern-2021-writeup.md

 So the password is `fastidious`.

-## Day 13: Mama&Sons access Primed
+## Day 13: Have a crack at cracking

 This challenge provides you with a website with a login form.
 The hash of the password for the first user is `a01fe2d5aea3c1360eb5b8eb64b668af`.
 Googling this hash shows that the password is `hyperventilation`.